harrisonlab/sclerotinia_sclerotiorum/MinION_genome_annotations.md

 	qsub $ProgDir/run_fastqc.sh $RawData
 done
 ```
-###Trimming was performed on data to trim adapters from sequences and remove poor quality data.
-###This was done with fastq-mcf
+###Trimming was performed on data to trim adapters from sequences and remove poor quality data.This was done with fastq-mcf

 ```bash
 for StrainPath in raw_rna/S.sclerotiorum/; do